-Candidates registered in basic food safety, FoodSafe, or food handling courses will learn about the following content:
+Candidates registered in basic food safety, FoodSafe, or food handling certification courses will learn about the following content:

 - Microbiology – Candidates will receive a basic background education on microbiology.
 It is important to have a basic understanding of microbiology to understand how food borne illnesses thrive and what environment are beneficial to their growth and what environments can prevent growth.

 - Food Borne Illnesses – The main component of these courses is to teach candidates to prevent food born illnesses.
 Candidates will learn about common food borne illnesses, their causes and how to prevent them.

 - Serving and Dispensing – A key component to a healthy and hygienic environment is knowing proper techniques in serving, dispensing and displaying food.